adamsoliev/bearblog/intro-sql/blogpost.md

     )
 ```

-`CUBE` is syntactic sugar for running specific type of `GROUPING SETS`, where you run `GROUP BY` for every possible combination of the columns.
+`CUBE` is syntactic sugar for running a specific type of `GROUPING SETS`, where you run `GROUP BY` for every possible combination of the columns.
 ```sql
 ...
 group by